 So you either have discrete loads or you can’t put your source directly at the sink.
-So in some cases for the discrete heat loads, for example let’s say you have that four inch by four inch box, but your heat load is a half inch by half inch square right in the center.
+So in some cases for the discrete heat loads, for example, let’s say you have that four-inch by four-inch box, but your heat load is a half-inch by half-inch square right in the center.
 So you’re going to have to have either a very thick PCM module, where most of that 4 by 4 area is not being utilized, and then you will have a tremendous Delta T through it, or you need something to help you conduct in-plane before it gets to the PCM to help maintain a low or reasonable delta T. In which case, one option that you have is utilizing heat pipes for spreading in-plane there, before it gets into the PCM.
-Those heat pipes, since they’re in front of the PCM, and the resistance at work, are going to have to see and move that full 100 watt of power.
+Those heat pipes, since they’re in front of the PCM, and the resistance at work, are going to have to see and move that full 100 watts of power.

-First is kinda the old word workhorse for these systems: aluminum-ammonia CCHP which with ACT have over 50 million on-orbit hours without failure currently, they’re very good at transporting a lot of energy very long distances.
+First is kinda the old world workhorse for these systems: Aluminum-Ammonia CCHPs which with ACT have over 60 million on-orbit hours without failure currently, they’re very good at transporting a lot of energy very long distances.